Using ILEVO with Preemergence Herbicides

 CPN-1013

-Farmers and crop advisors question if seedling damage is more severe when preemergence herbicides are applied to fields that have been planted with ILeVO® treated seed since preemergence herbicides can also injure seedlings (Figures 2 and 3).
-To answer this question, a two-year study in Indiana and Iowa examined the impact of ILeVO® and common preemergence herbicides on phytotoxicity, stand, and yield.
+Farmers and crop advisors question if seedling damage is more severe when preemergence herbicides are applied to fields that have been planted with ILEVO®-treated seed since preemergence herbicides can also injure seedlings (Figures 2 and 3).
+To answer this question, a two-year study in Indiana and Iowa examined the interaction of ILEVO® and common preemergence herbicides on phytotoxicity, stand, and yield.

 Figure 2.
 Herbicide injury to soybean seedlings.

-This research found no negative effect on plant stand and soybean yield from phytotoxicity caused by ILeVO® or preemergence herbicides.
-Although visual damage may seem severe when ILeVO® and preemergence herbicides are used together, there was no detectable interaction between ILeVO® and the preemergence herbicides tested in this experiment.
-This means that ILeVO® did not increase seedling damage from herbicides and herbicides did not increase damage from ILeVO®.
-In all treatments, phytotoxicity was gone by growth stage V4 and any damage caused by preemergence herbicides did not make ILeVO® less effective.
+This research found no negative effect on plant stand and soybean yield from phytotoxicity caused by ILEVO® and/or preemergence herbicides.
+Although visual damage may seem severe when ILEVO® and preemergence herbicides are used together, there was no detectable interaction between ILEVO® and the preemergence herbicides tested in this experiment.
+This means that ILEVO® did not increase seedling damage from herbicides and herbicides did not increase damage from ILEVO®.
+In all treatments, phytotoxicity subsided by the V4 growth stage and any damage caused by preemergence herbicides did not make ILEVO® less effective.

 Acknowledgments